SteveDoyle2/pyNastran/docs/html_docs/quick_start/gui.rst

 =======================================

 **The legend font is way to big!**

-Legend is tricky cause of the wide range in the number of title characters preferences.
+The legend is tricky cause of the wide range in the number of title characters preferences.

 It's defined in terms of a percentage of screen size and the font size is